Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Prototype Evaluation and Stakeholder Feedback

-Despite these strengths, several participants raised issues around clarity and content depth.
+Despite these strengths, several participants raised concerns about clarity and depth of content.
 A number of users found some illustrations or layouts confusing, particularly within the evacuation section.
 Feedback such as “confusing illustration in evacuation section”[CW] and “issues on illustration of fire—what is the arrow?”[CW] pointed to the need for more descriptive visual aids and clearer graphical representations of actions.
 Similarly, some users preferred text over icons, expressing that “icons are superfluous; prefer to stick with text.
 The less there is, the faster it can be conveyed.”[CW] Another participant commented that “the icons used in Shelter in Place (e.g., wavy lines, fire extinguisher, shield) do not make sense”[CW].
-These observations highlight the need to balance visuals and text carefully, especially for users with low digital literacy or age-led visual impairments.
+These observations highlight the need to carefully balance visuals and text, especially for users with low digital literacy or age-related visual impairments.

 Finally, participants identified areas where additional or more actionable content would strengthen the app.
-One participant[INT] observed that the evacuation section primarily listed dangers but not the corresponding responses, describing it as more appropriate for preparation rather than for real-time action during a catastrophic fire event.
-Another rural resident[INT] requested that the app include guidance for periods outside the fire season, such as advice for early preparation or maintenance tasks.
-Together, these comments suggest a need to expand content coverage to support users across all phases of disaster management—before, during, and after an event.
+One participant [INT] observed that the evacuation section primarily listed dangers but not the corresponding responses, describing it as more appropriate for preparation rather than for real-time action during a catastrophic fire event.
+Another rural resident [INT] requested that the app include guidance for periods outside the fire season, such as early preparation and maintenance tasks.
+Together, these comments suggest expanding content coverage to support users across all phases of disaster management—before, during, and after an event.

 Overall, participants found the content well-written and meaningful, with clear potential for real-world application.
 However, they also suggested improvements in visual design clarity and actionable content to enhance the system’s effectiveness in communicating critical disaster information to diverse and vulnerable communities.